karlgroves/overlaysdontwork/wishlist.md

 * Make sure that all interactive elements can receive focus using the keyboard.
 * Make sure that the keyboard focus order matches the visual focus order.

+## Forms

+* Ambiguous form fields that lack grouping
+* Clearly disclose constraints for form fields

 ## WCAG Failures

+* F9: Failure of Success Criterion 3.2.5 due to changing the context when the user removes focus from a form element
+* F14: Failure of Success Criterion 1.3.3 due to identifying content only by its shape or location
 * F30: Failure of Success Criterion 1.1.1 and 1.2.1 due to using text alternatives that are not alternatives (e.g., filenames or placeholder text)
 * F31: Failure of Success Criterion 3.2.4 due to using two different labels for the same function on different Web pages within a set of Web pages
 * F36: Failure of Success Criterion 3.2.2 due to automatically submitting a form and presenting new content without prior warning when the last field in the form is given a value